eoinkelly/notes/rails/raw-sql/index.md

     SomeModel.find_by_sql(sql, binds = [], preparable: nil, &block)
     ActiveRecord::Base.connection.exec_query(sql, name = "SQL", binds = [], prepare: false)
     ```
-* You give it a ruby value and it will convert it into a database type before sending it to the DB
 * Is poorly documented, is probably somewhat private API
-* Alternatively you could add explicit type casts to your SQL and pass all params in a strings
+* Alternatively you could add explicit type casts to your SQL and pass all params in strings

 ```ruby
 # can be array of ActiveRecord::Relation::QueryAttribute instances